Exploring • Hiking • Discovering & More!

 This is Bugging Me!

 Is a bug an insect or an insect a bug?
-Learn about the characteristics of insects and their habitats.
-Take a hike to find these tiny creatures and meet some up close.
-This activity is designed for 2nd & 3rd graders.
+Learn about the characteristics of insects and their habitats and what makes insects an important part of our world.

 Hittin’ the Dusty Trail

 Are you ready to take a hike?
 Find out how to be prepared and then use a map and basic compass skills out on the trail.

 Going Beyond the 3 R’s and Green Building Investigation

 Explore the many green features of Hickory Knolls and how recycling and composting can help you make the world a better place for everyone.

 Ready, set- GROW!
 Flowers are more than pretty, they are pretty amazing!
 Explore the parts of a plant and discover what animals depend on them for survival.

 Habitats go way beyond your backyard.
 Explore the prairie, savannah and wetland habitats and learn who is native and who is not.